-Stream Analytics can process millions of events every second and it can deliver results with low latency.
+Stream Analytics can process millions of events every second and it can deliver results with ultra low latencies.
 It allows you to scale-up and scale-out to handle large real-time and complex event processing applications.
-Stream Analytics supports performance by partitioning, allowing complex queries to be parallelized and executed on multiple streaming nodes.
+Stream Analytics supports higher performance by partitioning, allowing complex queries to be parallelized and executed on multiple streaming nodes.
 Azure Stream Analytics is built on Trill, a high-performance in-memory streaming analytics engine developed in collaboration with Microsoft Research.

 You now have an overview of Azure Stream Analytics.
 Next, you can dive deep and create your first Stream Analytics job: